Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 The disaassember listing looks promising: line **20** clearly indicates that the value of **_edx_** was saved on kernel stack.
-So was the value of **_eax_** that could be used as a marker to make sure our stack offset calculations are correct.
-Windows keeps two separate stacks for user- and kermel-mode code to use, with switch between the two observable in the form of address change (see lines **68**-**69** of the Bugcheck Analysis listing) during a syscall as the transitions into ketnel mode takes place.
+So was the value of **_eax_**, that could be used as a marker to make sure our stack offset calculations are correct.
+Windows keeps two separate stacks for user- and kermel-mode code to use, with switch between the two observable in the form of address change (see lines **68**-**69** of the Bugcheck Analysis listing) during a syscall, as the transitions into ketnel mode takes place.
 In line **4** rsp is initialized with the top of kernel-mode stack and this is where we start.

 <div class="env-header">cdb: Top of Kernel-mode Stack Before the Call to TerminateProcess</div>
 {% highlight nasm linenos %}